-- Three faculty members randomly selected who were not involved in the matter itself or any prior level of review. - Three Class Representatives serve as student representatives on the Grievance Panel.
-Class Representatives can serve on panels in which a member of their cohort is not the Student Grievant.
-For example, if a Weekday Level 1 student is the Student Grievant,

-Weekday Level 2, Evening/Weekend Level 1, and Evening/Weekend Level 2 Class Representatives would be eligible to serve on the panel.
+- Three faculty members randomly selected who were not involved in the matter itself or any prior level of review and a Le Moyne college representative. - Three Class Representatives serve as student representatives on the Grievance Panel.
+Class Representatives can serve on panels in which a member of their cohort is not the student grievant.
+For example, if a Weekday Level 1 student is the student grievant, Weekday Level 2, Evening/Weekend Level 1, and Evening/Weekend Level 2 Class Representatives would be eligible to serve on the panel. - The Associate Dean of Academic Affairs will serve as the moderator.